Audiologists & Hearing Tests

 Getting to know your hearing health experts

 Audiologists are professional hearing experts in a distinguished and highly regulated field.
+In Canada, the profession is regulated and managed by CASLPO.
+In America the profession is managed by the American Academy of Audiology.
 Audiologists’ expertise ranges from testing and treating hearing and balance difficulties to leading the way in hearing loss prevention, education, and research into the exciting possibilities of hearing conservation and restoration.
 Audiologists work with all ages from infants to the elderly.

 How can an Audiologist help me?

 Our audiologists are hearing professionals, and our aim is to support good hearing health for you and your loved ones.
 Prevention of hearing loss is an important aspect of our vision.

 Audiologists assess, diagnose, and provide treatment for hearing difficulties including:

 As audiologists our mission is to get to the root of your hearing problem and provide answers, solutions and or rehabilitation options in a timely and supportive fashion.
 Our audiologists are trained in effective counselling techniques, and these will help transform your rehabilitation process.

 We assess and prescribe appropriate remedial measures including hearing aids and assistive listening devices.
 This may include taking mouldings for hearing aids that are fully customised to the needs of each individual.